St. Emma Plantation

 St. Emma Plantation is a 13000 acre former sugar plantation and house in Ascension Parish, Louisiana, United States.

-The plantation was the scene of a Civil War skirmish in the fall of 1862.
+The plantation was the scene of a Civil War skirmish Battle of Kock's Plantation in the summer of 18632.
 The Greek Revival plantation house was owned by Charles A. Kock, a prominent sugar planter and slaveholder, between 1854 and 1869.

 The house was listed on National Register of Historic Places in 1980.